Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.rst

 In this step, you will prepare for the next example design: running a “Hello World” application on Arm Cortex-R5.
 The first step is to create a standalone BSP domain for cortexr5_0 by performing the following steps:

-1. Double-click ``platform.spr``.
+1. Double-click ``vitis-comp.json`` under the platform settings.
 The platform opens in the Explorer view.

-2. Click in the top-right corner to add a domain |Add Icon|.
+2. Click in the top-left corner to add a domain |Add Icon|.

 3. Create a domain with the following settings: